kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 ## Collection Mappings

 With Elasticsearch, it is possible to **define mappings for collections**.
-These mappings refers to [Elasticsearch mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html) and allow you to configure the way Elasticsearch will handle these collections.
+These mappings refer to [Elasticsearch mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html) and allow you to configure the way Elasticsearch will store and reference document fields in these collections.

-There are 3 root fields for mapping configuration:
+There are 3 root fields for mappings configuration:
  - [properties](/core/2/guides/main-concepts/2-data-storage#mappings-properties): collection types definition
  - [dynamic](/core/2/guides/main-concepts/2-data-storage#mappings-dynamic-policy): dynamic mapping policy against new fields
  - [_meta](/core/2/guides/main-concepts/2-data-storage#mappings-metadata): collection metadata